linode/docs/docs/guides/kubernetes/leverage-kubernetes-data-oriented-projects-with-portworx/index.md

 ## What Is a Data Platform?

 A data platform is the **technology infrastructure** used for the collection, storage, transaction processing, and analysis of varied data at scale.
 It simplifies engineering tasks such as expanding the storage available to an application or encrypting project secrets.
 Portworx addresses persistent storage, backup, data protection, disaster recovery, capacity management, and data migrations.
-According to Portworx: "Portworx solves the five most common problems DevOps teams encounter when running database containers in production: data mobility, high availability, scheduler-based automation, data security, and 'Anything, Anywhere'".

 ## What Is Portworx?

 Launched in 2014, the Portworx data platform began operating as a subsidiary of Pure Storage in 2020.
-It now curates [a GitHub account](https://github.com/portworx) with 135 public repositories devoted to "Software Defined Data Services for DevOps".
-Pure Storage promotes it as "the #1 Kubernetes data platform" under [the Portworx brand](https://portworx.com/), also known as the [Portworx Storage Platform](https://portworx.com/products/portworx-enterprise/).
+It now curates [a GitHub account](https://github.com/portworx) with 135 public repositories.
 A limited version of the Portworx Storage Platform is available for free.
 It allows for an implementation of object storage for a single distributed cluster.
 This guide focuses on the free, downloadable software that you can install and run for your own educational and small-scale uses.

 ## Architecture: How Portworx Relates to Kubernetes, Kafka, and Cassandra